paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-07-29-londons_olympic_stadium.markdown

 Other hosts have not been so thoughtful.
 So complex was the design of Montreal's *[Stade olympique][10]*, that it was left unfinished during the 1976 games, and completed nearly a decade later.
 In fact, it became one of the most expensive stadiums ever built, its retractable roof failing to account for the city's brutal winters and needing constant repair.
 Publicly financed to the tune of CAD$ 1.47 billion, the total cost was finally repaid in 2006.
 No wonder residents call it *The Big Owe*.

-{% figure u-bleed "The distinctive shape of the Olympic Stadium in Montreal, its observation tower a constant reminder to residents how much it cost to build.
-Photograph: [Maciek Lulko](https://www.flickr.com/photos/lulek/16231814362)" %}
+{% figure caption:"The distinctive shape of the Olympic Stadium in Montreal, its observation tower a constant reminder to residents how much it cost to build.
+Photograph: [Maciek Lulko](https://www.flickr.com/photos/lulek/16231814362)" class:"u-bleed" %}
 {% picture showcase /2015/07/montreal_stade_olympique.jpg alt="" %}
 {% endfigure %}

 A few cities have bucked this trend -- [Los Angeles Memorial Coliseum][11] and Berlin's [Olympiastadion][12], both built early last century, remain in use today -- but modern stadiums, such as those in [Beijing][13], [Sydney][14] and [Barcelona][15], struggle to find tenants or attract huge audiences.
 Athen's venues, another victim of that country's wider economic tragedy, [stand as white elephants, neglected and dilapidated][16].

 ## London's Plan
-{% figure u-pull-right "Exploded view of the Olympic Stadium's construction, showing the permanent and temporary components of its design" %}
+{% figure caption:"Exploded view of the Olympic Stadium's construction, showing the permanent and temporary components of its design" class:"u-pull-right" %}
 {% picture supporting /2015/07/london_olympic_stadium_exploded.jpg alt="" %}
 {% endfigure %}